shrestha-bishal/fynix/README.md

 | ObjectArrayValidator     | Validates an array of objects, each using registered rules for its class.                     | `min()`, `max()`, `required()`, `optional()`                                                  |

 ### ValidatorBase
 Abstract base for all validators.
-Implements generic validation (nullability, length, HTML exclusion, allowed/disallowed values, and cross-field constraints) and requires child classes to implement `validate($fieldValue)` for specific logic.
+Implements the shared validation pipeline (requiredness, normalization, length, HTML exclusion, allowed/disallowed values, and cross-field constraints) and requires child classes to implement protected `validateValue($fieldValue)` for type-specific logic.

 Generic constraints include `in()`, `notIn()`, `sameAs()`, `differentFrom()`, `requiredIf()`, `requiredUnless()`, `prohibitedIf()`, and `prohibitedUnless()`.
 Cross-field constraints are evaluated when validating a registered object:
 ```php